 There are different forms of bankruptcy across the UK.

-If you make yourself bankrupt, creditors write off your unsecured debts, meaning you have a fresh start.
-However, you will be subject to certain restrictions during the term of the bankruptcy.
+If you make yourself bankrupt, the people you owe write off your unsecured debts.
+This gives you a fresh start.
+But you will be subject to certain restrictions during the term of the bankruptcy.

-Bankruptcy should not be taken lightly as it is a big step and you may have to give up your assets.
-Bankruptcy may impact your job and seriously affect your credit rating.
+Bankruptcy should not be taken lightly as it is a big step.
+You may have to give up your assets.
+It may impact your job and seriously affect your credit rating.

 Find out more about: